uviclibraries/surveys/2-survey-format.md

 1. Now that our questions are complete we can format our survey.
 It is a great time to use our creativity and think strategically about having a survey that engages the audience beyond the survey questions.
 We can add color to the survey, add a logo, a footer, the layout, fronts, and we can also choose different themes for the survey.
 Click on the icon **STYLE** on the left column and modify the style of your survey by adding colors, changing the font, adding a image as a logo from your choosing and so on.

 2. Choosing the FORMAT of your survey.
 This means that you can set how the questions will show up to the audience: 1) as a classic survey all in a page, 2) One question at time; 3) As a conversation (similar to a digital chat).
-Select **One Question at a Time**, this is a great way to get people worry-free about the length of the survey.</br>
+Select **One Question at a Time**, this is a great way to get people worry-free about the length of the survey.

     <img src="images/act-1/sm-1-15.png" style="margin-left:10px; width:200px;" alt="create survey">
     - Next to the option “ONE QUESTION AT A TIME” you can click on the **arrow >** and customize the button to pass from one question to another.
 You can, for instance, replace “OK” by typing in, “NEXT QUESTION”, “NEXT”, etc.